brennanmorell/Mariner/README.md

 * LTC Wallet: LXxpRwqGtU61yuNc4gw7Ma7Dz4sAj6w7QM

 ##### Provided under MIT License by Brennan Morell.
 *Note: this library may be subtly broken or buggy.
-Use (and trade) at your own risk:*
+Use and trade at your own discretion:*
 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR